d3adlym1nd/Ciphered-Reverse-Shell/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ### Ciphered Reverse Shell using XOR

 By using pipes, vfork and execve its posible to manipulate interactively input and output of desired program.
+So its posible to "encrypt" all the data transfered between client and server with a cihper algorithm like `XOR`.

 ### Building